ros2/ros2_documentation/source/Tutorials/Rosdep.rst

 - ``--from-paths src`` specifies the path to check for ``package.xml`` files to resolve keys for
 - ``-y`` means to default yes to all prompts from the package manager to install without prompts
 - ``--ignore-src`` means to ignore installing dependencies, even if a rosdep key exists, if the package itself is also in the workspace.

+There are additional arguments and options available.
+Use ``rosdep -h`` to see them.